Making a reservation & payment

 How do I make a reservation?

 Best way to proceed is to complete our payment/credit card authority form, print & sign.
-Please click on this link to begin.
-Australia Expat Travel recommends either of the following methods to send your information securely:
+Australia Expat Travel (AET) recommends either of the following methods to send your information securely:

 - Phone: Complete the form with the exception of (card type, card number, expiry date, verification code), sign, then scan & email to [email protected].
-Australia Expat Travel will then call you to get your credit card details over the phone.
+Australia Expat Travel (AET) will then call you for your credit card details.
 We will then ensure all reasonable secure methods are used when making bookings with the third party providers to confirm your holiday.

 For providers that do not require an immediate deposit your credit card number will be supplied as security for the booking.
 Your card is not debited until arrival.